-Other receivables [3]
+Other receivables [4]

 The other receivables relate to an amount to be received as reimbursement for costs incurred under the current IBLA's.
-As per year-end, an amount of EUR 12,674 still was to be received (2020: EUR 3,210).
+As per year-end, an amount of EUR 3,001 still was to be received (2021: EUR 12,674).
+The other receivables also includes the interest to be received on the bank account held with Coöperatieve Rabobank U.A. in the amount of EUR 4,733.

-Cash and cash equivalents [4]
+Cash and cash equivalents [5]

-Cash and cash equivalents are deposited at the current account held with Cooperatieve Rabobank U.A.
+Cash and cash equivalents are deposited at the current account held with Coöperatieve Rabobank U.A.
 The cash balance is freely available to the Company.

-SHAREHOLDERS' EQUITY AND LIABILITIES
+SHAREHOLDER'S EQUITY AND LIABILITIES

-SHAREHOLDERS' EQUITY [5]
+SHAREHOLDERS' EQUITY [6]